Photo by Kathy Hutchins / Shutterstock.com

 Maya Angelou: Forgive

-As for the best advice she herself received?
-Angelou said it was simple, if difficult to master.
 “I guess the greatest advice is to forgive,” she told Winfrey.
-“I don’t anoint it with anything, I just forgive.”
+“I don’t anoint it with anything, I just forgive it.”

-What’s the best advice you ever received?
+What’s the best advice you’ve ever received?
 Share it by commenting below or on our Facebook page.